 Table of Content

 Dreaming of an outdoor living space to call your own?
 A deck allows you to extend your home’s livable area while soaking up the beauty of nature.
-With a vast array of decking materials to choose from, you can create a customized outdoor retreat.
+With a vast array of lightweight deck covering materials to choose from, you can create a customized outdoor retreat.
 This guide dives into the top options for low-maintenance, long-lasting decks.
 Discover why composite and alternative decking are the way of the future.

 Why choose low-maintenance decking?